Maths

 In the Early Years Foundation Stage (EYFS), we relate the mathematical aspects of the children’s work to the Development Matters statements and the Early Learning Goals (ELG), as set out in the EYFS profile document.
 Mathematics development involves providing children with opportunities to practise and improve their skills in Number and Numerical Patterns (ELGs).
 In addition, our curriculum includes rich opportunities for children to develop their spatial reasoning skills.

 The main driver for our curriculum in EYFS is NCETM’s Mastering Number programme.
-This project aims to secure firm foundations in the development of good number sense for all children from Reception through to Year 1 and Year 2.
-The aim over time is that children will leave KS1 with fluency in calculation and a confidence and flexibility with number.
+This project aims to secure firm foundations in the development of good number sense for all children.
 Children visit early concepts from this programme in Nursery, before following the 31-week Mastering Number project fully in Reception.
 The focus is on subitising (recognising an amount without counting) and developing a deep understanding of numbers to 10 using a variety of representations, including Numberblocks, tens frames and Hungarian number frames (dice patterns) and rekenreks.
 This video shows the rekenreks in action.

 Years 1 to 6